 “The City of God” and “The City of Man”

-It is appropriate that our beautiful new home is at St. Monica’s, as Monica was the Mother of St. Augustine, the great Doctor of the Church who early in his life also happened to stray far from Christian Orthodoxy.
-It was Monica who eventually got his wayward son Augustine back on track, allowing him to pen later in life such masterpieces as his Confessions and The City of God (both of which RLA students read in their sophomore year).
+We are truly blessed to be at St. Monica’s, as Monica was the Mother of St. Augustine, the great Doctor of the Church who early in his life also happened to stray far from Christian Orthodoxy.
+It was Monica who eventually got her wayward son Augustine back on track, allowing him to pen later in life such masterpieces as his Confessions and The City of God (both of which RLA students read in their sophomore year).
 It just goes to show you that even saints like Augustine need help staying on the straight and narrow, which is what we try to do at RLA with our high school students.
 Augustine viewed the Christian life as a pilgrimage through the often sinful “City of Man” toward their ultimate destination in “The City of God.”
 That is a good way of looking at any Christian’s journey, particularly today when our high schoolers face all sorts of temptations from an often-hostile popular culture.

 The “Liberal” Arts

 True liberal education has nothing to do with a particular political ideology, but rather with learning the “art of being free.”
 By immersing our students in the very best of western civilization, they become acquainted with both real and imagined instances where individuals are called upon to order their souls in a way where they freely choose to do what is Right.
 This ordering is perhaps best articulated by Plato, who likens the correct ordering of the soul to that of the ideal city, with the wise portion ruling over the appetites with the aid of courage, or as C.S.
 Lewis puts it in The Abolition of Man, “The head rules the belly through the chest.”
 This kind of “ordered liberty” is also an essential component of America’s constitutional republic, which requires citizens capable of governing themselves, both as individuals and within autonomous communities.

 “The True, the Good, and the Beautiful”